-32-462-340 Industrial Electricity and Controls 4 credits Studies basic principles of physics specific to electromechanical systems.
+32-462-340 Industrial Electricity and Controls

+and Controls 4 credits Studies basic principles of physics specific to electromechanical systems.
 Emphasizes measurement, lubrication, energy, power, machines and fluid and chemical properties, as well as installation, timing and synchronization of machine drive components.
 Includes hands-on disassembly and assembly of industrial components.
 Studies motors, transformers and various electro-mechanical devices to enhance AC power distribution and control topics.
 Introduces programmable logic controllers in the on/off mode.
-Prerequisite: 32-414-316 and second semester standing or instructor consent.
-Prerequisites: DC/AC Circuits (32-414-316); Drawing Interp (32-421-392); Safety Compliance (32-462-301); and Code Compliance (32-462-318).
-Note: Industrial Maintenance program students should take this class with Industrial Equipment Mechanisms (32-462-303).
+Prerequisite: DC/AC Circuits, 32414316; or instructor consent.